JoseRoca/AfxNova/docs/Databases/ADO Classes /CAdoRecordset Class.md

 ' //Set the command text
 pCommand.CommandText = "SELECT * FROM Authors WHERE Author = ?"
 ' // Create the parameter
-DIM pParameter AS CADOParameter = pCommand.CreateParameter("Name", adChar, adParamInput, 255, "Bard, Dick") ' // Add the parameter to the collection
+DIM pParameter AS CAdoParameter = pCommand.CreateParameter("Name", adChar, adParamInput, 255, "Bard, Dick") ' // Add the parameter to the collection
 DIM pParameters AS CAdoParameters = pCommand.Parameters
 pParameters.Append(pParameter)